If You've Been Assaulted | Resources | Reporting Options

 Within 5 days: You have five days after the assault to have forensic evidence collected.
 If you are interested in evidence collection, please visit one of the emergency departments listed above.
 Additionally, you can call VPR's 24-hour hotline for assistance at (617) 253-2300.

 There is also a five-day window in which you can receive emergency contraception and there is similar time-sensitivity regarding some sexually transmitted infection preventions.
-If you have questions about this, you can call MIT Medical.
+If you have questions about this, you can call MIT Health.

 Graduation: If you are interested in pursuing a disciplinary case, there is no official window in which you must report, but keep in mind that the options for Institutional action become very limited once the Respondent graduates.